Instrument computer setup guide

 See the Instrument Virtual Private Network section of the handbook for install instructions.

-If this is a migration from an old install, you will need /var/lib/tailscale/tailscaled.state
+If this is a migration from an old install, you will need /var/lib/tailscale/tailscaled.state from the old machine.
+See Migrating data from an existing installation.

 You should also trust the tailscale0 interface in the firewall: